Types

 You can pass booleans (true, false), numbers, double-quoted strings as literals.

-Aqua has three different types with variable length, denoted by quantifiers []
+Aqua has three different types with variable length, denoted by quantifiers [], *, and ?.

 Immutable collection with 0..N values: []